Sign up to our newsletter

 Present Tense

-In this article, Ken Foxes recalls his role in exposing the series of controversies surrounding public works spending, the opaque nature of procurement, and what the state can do to better communicate the nature of these developments.
+In this article, Ken Foxe recalls his role in exposing the series of controversies surrounding public works spending, the opaque nature of procurement, and what the state can do to better communicate the nature of these developments.

-Bike Shed at Leinster House.
-Image Credit: Tadgh McNally
+Bike shed at Leinster House.
+Image credit: Tadgh McNally

 How does a lay person – or indeed a journalist – tell the difference between two major projects, both costing the same amount of money?